Woodstock

 If you’re looking for the best hiking trails in Woodstock this is the complete guide to all the long trails, waterfalls, and history it has to offer.

-Woodstock is the second largest town in the state, encompassing 61.8 square miles (after New Milford).
-There are 11 hikeable locations with a dozen miles of trails, 4 options for boating/fishing, and a handful of unique local bakeries breweries and stores.
+Woodstock is the second largest town in the state (after New Milford), encompassing 61.8 square miles and has just shy of 2,500 acres of preserved land.
+These lands host 10 hikeable locations with a dozen miles of trails, 4 options for boating/fishing, a disc golf course, and a handful of unique local bakeries, breweries, and stores.

 Explore